ax9880/genso-battle/README.md

 ### Sounds and music

-The following assets and belong to [Saishoo](https://saishoo.itch.io/) and are not allowed for reuse or redistribution:
+The following assets belong to [Saishoo](https://saishoo.itch.io/) and are not allowed for reuse or redistribution:
 - `Unlocated_Hell.mp3`

 Sounds: